MicrosoftDocs/quantum-docs/articles/tutorial-qdk-intro-to-katas.md

 ## Run the Katas locally

 If you prefer a local development, you can check the [Quantum Katas GitHub repository](https://github.com/Microsoft/QuantumKatas/).
-The repository contains the same tutorials and exercises as the online version

-### Prerequisites

-* [Install the Microsoft Quantum Development Kit (QDK)](xref:microsoft.quantum.install-qdk.overview?tabs=tabid-local#install-the-qdk-and-develop-quantum-applications-locally) using your preferred language and development environment.

 ### Introduction to quantum computing